SalieriC/SWADE-Spices-Flavours/README.md

 # SWADE Spices & Flavours
 A simple module to configure some stuff in the SWADE System on Foundry VTT.
-Please note: Due to the restrictions from PEG, we are unable to add options to change the appearance of the official sheet.
-Also because of PEGs restrictions we cannot offer an option to change the Benny image (if Dice So Nice! is enabled).
-We hope that PEG will reconsider their decision on not allowing to change the Benny image.

 ## Current Features
 Currently the module has the following features (almost all of them are optional):